Armanfard-Lab/ATI-Net/README.md

 ## Citation

-You can find the preprint of our paper on arXiv. (link "arXiv" with the following url: https://arxiv.org/abs/2201.10649)
+You can find the preprint of our paper on [arXiv](https://arxiv.org/abs/2201.10649).

 ## Abstract